S.O.B. (film): Home media

 The original video release was made by CBS Video Enterprises in 1982, on both VHS and CED Videodisc, and was later reissued on VHS by CBS/Fox Video in the mid-1980s.
-Warner Bros. bought ancillary rights in 1989 with their purchase of Lorimar, and the film was released on Laserdisc through Warner Home Video in 1990.
-Warners released a DVD edition in 2002 and reissued in 2012.
+Warner Bros. bought ancillary rights in 1989 with their purchase of Lorimar, and the film was released on LaserDisc through Warner Home Video in 1990.
+Warner released a DVD edition in 2002 and reissued in 2012.
+In 2017, Warner Archive released the film on Blu-ray.